-When there are more applications than there are places available, the governors will admit pupils according to the following criteria which are listed in order of priority:
+Where there are more applications than there are places available, children will be admitted according to the following criteria, which are listed in order of priority:

-- Children who have a sibling attending the school at the time of admission (see sibling definition below).
+- Children who have a sibling attending the school at the time of admission (see sibling definition below)

-Children of parents or legal guardians of other faiths, or none, who wish their child to be educated in a church school and Christian environment.
+- Children of parent(s) or legal guardian(s) of other faiths, or none, who wish their child to be educated in a church school and Christian environment

-In the case where there are multiple applications from the same shared dwelling (e.g. flats) or where there are two homes where the distance from the address point of the home to the address point of the school (using the system referred to above) is identical, random allocation, supervised by a suitable independent person, will be used to decide the priority in which applicants are selected in the event of a tiebreaker.
+In the case where there are multiple applications from the same shared dwelling (e.g. Flats) or where there are two homes where the distance from the address point of the home to the address point of the school (using the system referred to above) is identical, random allocation, supervised by a suitable independent person, will be used to decide the priority in which applicants are selected in the event of a tiebreaker.

 Definition of child’s home address or residence

 The child’s home address means the permanent residence of the child at the time of application.
-Parents or carers may be asked to provide proof of a claim of residence at any time during the admission process.
+Parents and carers may be asked to provide proof of a claim of residence at any time during the admission process.
 The address must be the child’s only or main residence that is either:

-- owned by the child’s parent(s) or carer(s)
+- Owned by the child’s parent(s) or carer(s)

-- leased to or rented by the child’s parent(s) or carer(s) under a lease or written rental agreement of not less than 6 months duration.
-The property leased must be where the family lives.
+- Leased to or rented by the child’s parent(s) or carer(s) under a lease or written rental agreement of not less than 6 months’ duration.
+The property leased must be where the family lives

 Children of ‘worshipping members’

-If parents/carers wish their application to be considered in criterion 5 and 6, they must complete form SIF/A which is available from the School and return it to the School (not the local authority).
-This must be done by the deadline of 5pm on 15 January 2019.
+If parents or carers wish their application to be considered under criterion 5 or 6, they must complete form SIF/A which is available from the School and return it to the School (not the local authority).
+This must be done by the deadline of 5pm on 15 January 2022.
 The School will submit the completed form SIF/A to the relevant minister with form SIF/B to verify the information.
 As SIF/B needs to be returned to the School in time for the School to rank admissions, it is very important to submit form SIF/A to the School as soon as possible.
-Churches together in Great Britain and Ireland Please see

-www.ctbi.org.uk for list of member churches.
+Churches Together in Great Britain and Ireland website for list of member churches.

-Definition of sibling
+Definition of Sibling

 A brother or sister living at the same address as the applicant (i.e. within a family unit) including: